BriBelli/MCP-Bets/README.md

 # BetAIPredict

-This project is a full-stack application that consists of a Python backend using Flask and a React frontend.
+Think of it as a hyper-personalized "betting oracle" that not only predicts but educates, engages, and monetizes users intelligently.

 ## Project Structure